Legrandin/pycryptodome/Doc/src/cipher/classic.rst

-1. The first invocation to the :func:`encrypt` method returns the encrypted IV concatenated to the first chunk on ciphertext (as opposed to the ciphertext only).
+1. The first invocation to the :func:`encrypt` method returns the encrypted IV concatenated to the first chunk of ciphertext (as opposed to the ciphertext only).
     The encrypted IV is as long as the block size plus 2 more bytes.

 2. When the cipher object is intended for decryption,